wp-plugins/woocommerce-pdf-invoices/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simply generate PDF invoice based upon the order and automatically attach to confirmation email.
+Simple plugin to generate a PDF invoice based upon the customers order and automatically attaches it to the confirmation email.

 == Description ==
-Just a simple plugin that automatically generates PDF invoices and even attaches them to the confirmation email.
-You can't believe it?!
-It's totally free so test it out!
+This plugin simply generates a PDF Invoice based upon the customers order and automatically attaches it to the confirmation email.
+Download the Woocommerce PDF Invoices plugin now!
+The plugin adds a new settings page as a submenu within the Woocommerce main menu and gives the option to customize your invoice by adding your company logo, extra company information, payment/conditions/refund information and more!

 = CUSTOMIZABLE =
 Your business is unique, so you should have the option to customize the invoice.
 It is possible to change your company name, add a company slogan, upload and use your company logo, add company information and add payment information.